+So, the Dirichlet density of any finite set of primes is 0.
 Dirichlet density then satisfies all three requirements desired for a 'density' listed above.

-The relationship between Natural and Dirichlet Density
+7.4.
+The relationship between Natural and Dirichlet Density.

-Theorem

-If a subset $S \subset P$ has a Natural density, then S also has a Dirichlet density, and the two densities are the same.
+Theorem 7.6.
+If a subset $S \subset \mathcal{P}$ has a natural density, then S also has a Dirichlet density, and the two densities are the same.